Reading is an important part of life, truly. There are many must-read fiction books that are sure to impress you.

 One thing that sometimes makes human beings struggle is the act of strategy.
 While some strategies are easy to understand, some are so simple, they go over our heads.

-In the story of Keesh, the young 13-year-old Keesh teaches his tribe about using strategy to hunt, even to hunt animals which seem impossible to capture and kill.
+In the story of Keesh, the young 13-year-old Keesh teaches his tribe about using strategy to hunt, even to hunt animals that seem impossible to capture and kill.
 Keesh’s father before him was killed by a large bear, and yet, Keesh managed to kill many of them for his village.

 This story leaves an impression on our souls and reminds us that there is so much power in the human mind and in determination.
 We don’t forget stories of this kind.